The curse.

 Just when I thought it was all over.

-People were amazed at what a happy family we were.
+With my second husband, with our open doors, home-ed and kids everywhere, people were amazed at what a happy family we were.
 Three children home-ed, my eldest stayed at school.
-Everyone got into university doing a course they loved...
+Then each child got into university doing a course they loved...

 Then my youngest, the 'service user' in this blog, broke all his personal rules, took cocaine and anything else going.
 Stressed out, ashamed.
 He tried to put things right, everything went wrong...he couldn't finish his degree, he'd got the wrong information and it was too late to catch up.
 Working until 3 am in a bar, living in a flat with mould and rats.
 Scared of the tumour in his throat (real) scared of his symptoms (of severe stress) scared of what the drugs had done to him and seeing that he'd taken stuff that could kill him.
 It was all way too much, and he just fell apart.